Damià Calvet

-Damià Calvet i Valera (born 23 May 1968) is a Spanish politician from Catalonia and the current Minister of Territory and Sustainability.
+Damià Calvet i Valera (born 23 May 1968) is a Spanish politician from Catalonia and who served as Minister of Territory and Sustainability of Catalonia between 2018 and 2021.

 Born in 1968 in Vilanova i la Geltrú, Calvet studied construction engineering at La Salle before becoming an academic.
 He later worked in the private sector in the Balearic Islands before holding various senior positions at the Generalitat de Catalunya.
 He was a deputy mayor of Sant Cugat del Vallès, a municipality in north-eastern Spain, before being appointed Minister of Territory and Sustainability in June 2018.

 Early life

 Calvet was born on 23 May 1968 in Vilanova i la Geltrú, Catalonia.
 He has a degree in construction engineering from La Salle (Ramon Llull University), a diploma in technical architecture from Polytechnic University of Catalonia (UPC) and a postgraduate degree in real estate management from Autonomous University of Barcelona.

 Calvet was a member the Nationalist Youth of Catalonia (Joventut Nacionalista de Catalunya) from 1984 to 1998 and was secretary and assistant general-secretary organisation.
 He was a member of the Democratic Convergence of Catalonia (CDC) of which he was national counselor.